AdityarajChaudhari/SalaryCensus/README.md

 ## OBJECTIVE -

-Based on Certain aspects like Age,Gender,Race/Ethnicity,Work-Style,etc we can determine that if the salary of the person is above or below a certain limit.Here in ours case we consider these above mentioned factors to check whether the salary of the individual is ** More than 50K ** or # ** Less than 50K **.
+Based on Certain aspects like Age,Gender,Race/Ethnicity,Work-Style,etc we can determine that if the salary of the person is above or below a certain limit.Here in ours case we consider these above mentioned factors to check whether the salary of the individual is **More than 50K** or  **Less than50K **.

 ## IMPORTANT PYTHON LIBRARIES -